Skip to main content

 Yes.
 Delivery data is included in the exports section.
 You can export delivery run details, punctuality data, and driver performance to a spreadsheet.

 Yes.
-Photos are permanently attached to the order.
+Photos are kept on the order.
 Click into any past run, then click a stop to see its delivery photo.
+The customer’s tracking page keeps the photo viewable for a week after delivery.

 What’s next?